-In 1986, the Kansas Dominican Sisters (now Dominican Sisters of Peace) decided to begin a new ministry, one committed to the care of Earth and to modeling sustainability.
-In 1987 they purchased the 80 acres that is now Heartland Farm.
-The first residents were three Dominican Sisters and a married couple with their three children.
+In 1986, the Kansas Dominican Sisters (now Dominican Sisters of Peace) decided to begin a new ministry, one committed to the care of Earth and to model sustainability.